What is Gonorrhea?

 - In rare cases, gonorrhea can cause fever, rash, arthritis, and other organ dysfunction.

-How can I prevent gonorrhea?
+How can I lower my chances of getting gonorrhea?

 - Correctly use latex condoms every time you have sex to reduce the risk of getting gonorrhea.